When Treatment Feels Like Teamwork

 Laura believes that therapy is ultimately the best treatment for those struggling with mental health.
 But sometimes, patients need the support of medication until the benefits of therapy create tangible shifts toward wellness.
 While some diagnoses do require lifelong medication, her general goal is to support her patients throughout therapy, eventually guiding them away from medication.

 The challenge with certain mental health disorders is that they elicit symptoms which make daily life nearly impossible.
 Mental illness often interferes with the ability to maintain the jobs and relationships which are fundamental to a healthy lifestyle.
 While therapy is a form of treatment that leads to lifelong healing and mental health, it tends to take time and commitment.

 At Colorado CBT, we think of psychiatry and medication as a bridge that supports some patients as they build the life they have long desired.
 Medication can be incredibly supportive, like a helpful boost, to relieve patients of their debilitating symptoms while giving them the ability to make real progress in therapy.
 When practiced with professionalism and mindfulness, medication can make all the difference for a patient truly burdened by the tribulations of mental illness.

 Work With Laura

-Laura works with her patients online only.
+Laura works with her Colorado patients online only.
+Laura works with her Arizona patients online or in-person.
 Online sessions are both convenient and safe for our patients during this COVID-19 pandemic.